testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/mailboxaliasfunctions-function-type.md

 ## **Get Email Content**

-- Enables you to retrieve the subject line of an email message based on specified runtime variables using this feature.
-- It captures email subjects dynamically during test execution.
+- Enables you to retrieve the entire content of an email in a variable.
+It fetches the body content of an email dynamically during test execution.

 <style>
   .example-container {